Raju-Talukder/Raju-Talukder.github.io/_pages/About.md

 ---

----

----

 ## 📚 Research Publications

 <div class="publication-container">

   <div class="pub-card">
     <div class="pub-title">
-      “Enhancing Threat Detection Using Machine Learning in SIEM Platforms”
+      “Car makes and model recognition using convolutional neural network: fine-tune AlexNet architecture”
     </div>
     <div class="pub-meta">
-      <strong>Author:</strong> Raju Talukder<br/>
-      <strong>Published in:</strong> International Journal of Cybersecurity Research, Vol. 12, Issue 3, 2024
+      <strong>Published in:</strong> The Indonesian Journal of Electrical Engineering and Computer Science (IJEECS) · Jan 12, 2024
     </div>
     <div class="pub-abstract">
-      This paper explores the integration of machine learning into SIEM systems to enhance real-time threat detection capabilities and reduce false positives.
-The approach significantly improves alert quality in complex enterprise environments.
+      Artificial intelligence (AI) has significantly contributed to car make and model recognition in this current era of intelligent technology.
+By using AI, it is much easier to identify car models from any picture or video.
+This paper introduces a new model by fine-tuning the AlexNet architecture to determine the car model from images.
+First of all, our car image dataset has been created.
     </div>
     <div class="pub-link">
-      <a href="https://example.com/research-paper-link" target="_blank">Read Full Paper</a>
+      <a href="https://www.researchgate.net/publication/377340576_Car_make_and_model_recognition_using_convolutional_neural_network_fine-tune_AlexNet_architecture" target="_blank">Read Full Paper</a>
     </div>
   </div>